roomacarthur/the-tipsy-quiz/README.md

 - Random subject wheel.
 - Difficulty Mode.
 - Randomly organize answers each time a new question is loaded.
+- Add more questions either by current method or API.

 # Technologies